 What happens if someone dies out with the Hospital?

 If someone passes away at home, you must call the doctor who will come out and certify the death. once you have done this then simply call us and we will come out and collect your loved and take them back to our chapel of rest.
 If someones passes away in a carehome, the nursing staff will follow procedures to verify the death.
 Once this has been done either you or the nursing staff call us and we will take care of everything.
 Just contact 0141 6473040

 No, all our funeral packages include the care and collection of your loved one, regardless if it is during the day or during the night.

 When someone passes regardless if it is in the hospital, at home or a carehome, a medical death certificate will be released. once you have collected this then you will be required to make an appointment at any registrars in scotland to register the death.
 Once you have done this, then simply call and the Funeral Director will arrange to visit you or come to our parlour to make the funeral arrangements.

-Can you facilitate payment by the DWP (Social Fund) or Financial help?
+Can you facilitate payment by the Social Fund or Financial help?

-Usually yes, but due to the time the DWP can take to process your claim its important to let us know you are appealing for a funeral grant.
+Yes, but due to the time the Social Security Scotland can take to process your claim its important to let us know you are appealing for a funeral grant.